icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Zeplin](https://zeplin.io/) — Designer and developer collaboration platform.
 Show designs, assets and styleguides.
 Free for 1 project.
   * [figma.com](https://figma.com) — Online, collaborative design tool for teams; free tier includes unlimited files and viewers with a max of 2 editors and 3 projects
   * [designer.io](https://designer.io/) — Design tool for UI, illustrations and more.
 Has a native app.
 Free
-  * [photopea.com](https://www.photopea.com) - A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (https://github.com/ripienaar/free-for-dev/blob/master/Adobe Photoshop, Gimp and Sketch App).
+  * [photopea.com](https://www.photopea.com) - A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).

 ## Data Visualization on Maps